xaverurban/swimming-application/README.md

 To get started with the Swimming App, simply run the application and follow the prompts in the menu.
 From there, you can add, update, and delete swimmers and races as needed.

 ## Features
-The Swimming App includes the following features:
+The Swimming App includes the following features (visit [Wiki](https://github.com/xaverurban/swimming-application/wiki) for more info) :

 * Adding, updating, and deleting swimmers
 * Archiving swimmers
 * Adding, updating, and deleting races associated with a particular swimmer
 * Listing all swimmers and their associated races
 * Searching for a particular swimmer by name or ID
-* Searching for a particular race by ID
-* Listing all ungraded races
 * Saving and loading data using JSON format

 ## Getting Help